 The City of Yellowknife has a Corporate and Community Energy Action Plan that sets goals for greenhouse gas reductions at a corporate and community level.
 Despite the push locally and globally for lower GHG emissions, the climate in Yellowknife is still changing as a result of climate change and the change in climate is predicted to continue.
-Climate change mitigation and adaptation will be a key consideration for land use planning in the City.
+Adaptation to a changing climate will be a key consideration for land use planning in the City.

-Although this Plan supports efforts to mitigate the level of greenhouse gas emissions, the climate is already changing in Yellowknife and will continue to do so.
-Climate change projections suggest that average temperatures will increase in all months of the year, average yearly precipitation will increase, and the number of below-zero days and very cold days below -30C will decrease.
+Climate change projections suggest that average temperatures will increase in all months of the year, average yearly precipitation will increase, and the number of below-zero days and very cold days below

+-30C will decrease.
 As a result, the rate of permafrost melt will increase, freezing of water bodies will occur later in the fall, and thawing of water bodies will occur earlier in the spring.
 Flooding due to increasing major storm events and more forest fires due to warmer weather and increased thunderstorm activity will also present challenges for land use planning.